 In cooperation with international and non-governmental organizations, various learning modules and training programmes have been developed for the judiciary including on gender equality and VAW/DV that are now institutionalized in the curriculum of the High School of Justice.
 The Human Rights Center under the Supreme Court has published and updated a compilation of the “ECHR Decisions on Violence against Women and Domestic Violence” to further inform judicial decision-making with international standards.
 As a result, the number of cases, in which reference was made to the relevant international standards increased by 16 per cent.

 The Supreme court has further analyzed the caselaw of the common courts on VAW/DV cases for 2017 to identify trends in terms of the application of international standards, including CEDAW, by judges in their decision-making and develop relevant recommendations.
 According to the report, a positive trend is observed in judicial practice in relation to GBV cases.
-Namely, the number of cases where alleged discrimination motive was examined was almost tripled in 2017, however, the court recognized gender-based discrimination motive as an aggravating circumstance only in 8 cases.
 The statistical data indicate that the number of plea bargains on domestic violence cases decreased (from 42% to 28%).

 Concentrated effort has been targeted at capacity building of law enforcement and other professionals engaged in the prevention and response to VAW/DV.
 In 2018, three advanced courses were conducted on VAW/DV for 101 specialized prosecutors.
 In March 2019, a joint three months training course (supported by the Council of Europe (CoE)) has been offered to staff of the Prosecutor`s Office of Georgia and the Ministry of Internal Affairs (MoIA) on VAW/DV and the Istanbul Convention.